jina-ai/finetuner/docs/1_how_it_works/1_1_how_it_works.md

 During model fine-tuning, Finetuner is creating *Triplets*  ``(anchor, positive, negative)`` on-the-fly.
-Finetuner then uses the triplets to perform training, the objective is to pull `Document`s belongs to the same class together, while push the `Document`s belongs to the different class away from each other.
+Finetuner then uses the triplets to perform training, the objective is to pull `Document`s which belong to the same class together, while pushing the `Document`s which belong to a different class away from each other.

 ## Cloud-based Fine-tuning ⛅

-From engineering perspective,
-we have hide all the complexity of machine learning algorithms, resources setup (such as GPU), all you need to do is to decide your backbone model and prepare your training data.
+From an engineering perspective, we have hidden all the complexity of machine learning algorithms and resources configuration (such as GPU). all you need to do is to decide your backbone model and prepare your training data.

 Once you logged into Jina Ecosystem with `finetuner.login()`,